Asian stocks pulled higher by China, eyes on the Fed, US GDP | ExBulletin

 That said, some economists say the market could experience a period of downturn in the coming months, reflecting concerns ranging from the rise in COVID-19 cases and concerns that most of the benefits of a fiscal stimulus massive have already been taken into account.

-They said the “bullish case” for stocks would be supported by the reopening after coronavirus lockouts, consumer spending and corporate earnings combined with reduced market volatility.
+They said the bullish argument for equities would be supported by the reopening after coronavirus lockouts, consumer spending and corporate earnings combined with reduced market volatility.

-The “bear case”, on the other hand, would be triggered by inflation, delayed reopening, weaker economic growth and corporate earnings, and a commodity recession.
+The bear case, on the other hand, would be triggered by inflation, delayed reopening, weaker economic growth and corporate earnings, and a commodities recession.

 Recent strong data has meant that the bonds have been sold, although 10-year US Treasury yields not far from a recent six-week low on expectations the US Federal Reserve will remain dovish at its meeting. this week.

-In foreign currencies, the Turkish lira fell slightly, adding to a recent drop and approaching an all-time low as a chill set in on relations with the United States and after the new central bank chief signaled that rate hikes would hurt the economy.
-Read more
+In currencies, the Turkish lira fell slightly, adding to a recent drop and approaching an all-time low as a chill set in on relations with the United States and after the new central bank chief signaled that rate hikes would hurt the economy.

 The US dollar index slipped to 90.739 against a basket of major currencies, a level not seen since March 3.